shashwatsaini/GRCh38-Protein-Clustering/README.md

 Versions:
   1. Finding a suitable model.
 First attempt is using tfidfvectorizer which yieled a model with no usage (12000 proteins in a single cluster, from 12500 approx).
 Second model using Word2Vec yielded much more favourable results.
   2. Training the k-means model using Word2Vec on 10% of chromosome 1, and predicting clusters for another 10%.
 The proteins in each cluster were in the range (1000,1600).

+ You can find the previous versions in the folder 'versions.'

 Find the dataset here: [GRCh38 Human Genome (DNA)](https://www.kaggle.com/datasets/aliabedimadiseh/grch38-human-genome-dna)

 Find my notebook on [Kaggle](https://www.kaggle.com/) which you can copy and edit directly here: [My Notebook](https://www.kaggle.com/code/shashwatsaini04/grch38-protein-clustering)

+Note: Github does not seem to support Plotly graph previews, hence some graphs are not being displayed.